Coastal Processes Field Study

 To understand how a sedimentary facies is determined by pre-, syn-, and post-depositional processes.

-The principal component of this double module is a residential field course in the Carmarthen Bay area which takes place in September (after completion of Year 2).
+The principal component of this double module is a residential field course in the Carmarthen Bay area.
 The field course is centred on a macrotidal estuary and adjacent coastal barrier and it is designed to teach students the essentials of field techniques in shallow water oceanography and intertidal geophysics and micropalaeontology.
 Students gain practical experience of measurements of estuarine and foreshore dynamics, sediment transport, surficial sediment thickness and structure, foraminifera ecology, and Quaternary stratigraphy.
 They gain experience of data collection from small boats.
 Most of the work is done in teams of 2-3, some in teams of up to 8, students.
 All of the data collection requires team effort.
 The acquired dataset enables students to test hypotheses and synthesise processes on time scales of 10(-2) to 10(3) years, and to produce an integrated model of Holocene coastal evolution.
 There are associated practical sessions in Menai Bridge.

 Ability to collect and present data with clear awareness of precision and accuracy; good knowledge of the coastal barrier and estuarine systems gained from the field course; clear ability to test hypotheses and to integrate information; good evidence of ability to integrate data on a range of time scales.